 So what happens when you mix different types of guppies in one tank?
-Can diverse species schools as if they were one cohesive unite?
+When different types of guppies mix, they interact perfectly fine and coexist peacefully.

 Keep reading; this resource helps you choose the best match for your tank so everyone can thrive!